-- 24-Hour Nurse Help Line: Our nurses are available over the phone 24 hours a day, 7 days a week to help you with advice about your symptoms and medical concerns. - Transportation services: Get a ride at no cost to medical appointments, the pharmacy, or Texas Children's Health Plan classes or events.
+- 24-hour Nurse Help Line: Our nurses are available over the phone 24 hours a day, 7 days a week to help you with advice and information about your medical concerns. - Transportation services: Get a ride at no cost to medical appointments, the pharmacy, and Texas Children's Health Plan class or event.

 Restrictions and limitations may apply.
-Age range may vary.
-Extra benefits valid from September 1, 2022 to August 31, 2023.
+Age rage may vary.
+Extra benefits valid from September 1, 2021 to August 31, 2022.

 Visit healthyrewardsprogram.org for more details.